DevIncept/WebDev-Module-1/Part-1-Introduction_to_HTML5.md

 * Learn HTML Using Notepad or TextEdit.
 * However, for learning HTML we recommend a simple text editor like Notepad (PC) or TextEdit (Mac).
 * We believe in that using a simple text editor is a good way to learn HTML.
-* Follow the process below to create your first web page with Notepad or TextEdit.
+* Follow the process below to create your first web page with Notepad or TextEditdvsdges.

 ***Process 1 For Window users :***
 <br>